 Drop Cloth Runner

-There are so many beautiful table runner on the internet.
-You can shop for a runner or make this very inexpensive drop cloth table runner.
+There are so many beautiful table runners on the internet.
+You can shop for a runner or make this very inexpensive sew DIY table runner.

-There are more details directions in my other post.
-To see the instructions click on this photo.
+There are more detailed directions in my other post.

 Distressed Milk Paint Wood